kevin-funderburg/alfred-school-bookmarks/README.md

 ## Configuration
-In this workflow, here's what I wanted to get to quickly for each class:
+In this workflow, I wanted to have quick access to the following for every class:
-1. Its folder
+1. The folder on my disk
-2. Its ebook
+2. The ebook
-3. Its OneNote Page
+3. My Microsoft OneNote section
 4. The class website
-5. the zoom meeting (for COVID-19)
+5. The zoom meeting (for COVID-19)

 I did this by assigning the values for each one to a modifier key as in the following table.